 The following are symptoms of abusing cocaine:

 Cocaine has the most dangerous effects on health.
-Longer association with cocaine can actually damage blood vessels which mainly affects the circulatory system.
+Longer association with cocaine can damage blood vessels which mainly affects the circulatory system.
 When a person uses cocaine too much, he may develop heart problems that may lead to stroke, heart attack, and worst of all, death.

 The spread of HIV can also be blamed on cocaine abuse.
 The drugs also cause severe mental disorientation and brain damage which may lead to a variety of psychological disorders.